 - Gauge the demand for certain specialty procedures.
 Talk with your patients about their future specialty needs and track those as well.

 - Consider how and where you might accommodate the specialist in your practice.
-Talk to your staff about their previous experience assisting specialty.
 Evaluate your current patient flow and your ability as the provider to handle more growth personally — or can a specialist help you relieve some of that strain?

 What are the benefits of building multi-specialty practice?